OpenSDN-io/docs/release/tf4k8s/TF-for-K8s-Quick-Start-Guide.md

 ### Case 2: Exposing an external IP to service

 Notice the pending External-IP in the output of `kubectl get svc` in previous case, this prevents a direct access to application.
-In this section we will be configuring Tungsten Fabric to dynamically allocate floating IP to servcies.
+In this section we will be configuring OpenSDN to dynamically allocate floating IP to servcies.
 For demostration we will be using the same setup as in previous case.
-Login to the TF `web-UI` and move onto the `configure` tab and then switch to `Networking -> Networks`.
+Login to the OpenSDN `web-UI` and move onto the `configure` tab and then switch to `Networking -> Networks`.
 We will first create a new network in `K8-default project`.
 Click the `+` icon on the right to start creating a new network.
 Enter the network name and select all the default policies.

 ![](add-network.png)